Radeus Labs at SciTech 2026: Supporting Space and Satcom Systems

 • Recognition of achievement through awards, fellowships, and distinguished lectures

-Exposure to emerging trends in autonomy, space systems, propulsion, and computational technology
+• Exposure to emerging trends in autonomy, space systems, propulsion, computational technology, and aerospace technology solutions

 All of these elements make SciTech a touchstone for professionals who are responsible for systems that must operate reliably through design, test, deployment, and sustainment.